 As required by state law, Epiphany administers standardized tests during each school year.
 Results of these tests are shared with families.
 Epiphany requests that families avoid student absences during the standardized testing period.
-Epiphany has chosen to use ERB's CTP (Comprehensive Testing Program) in grades 3 - 5.
+Epiphany has chosen to use ERB's CTP (Comprehensive Testing Program) in grades 3-5.
 This assessment is typically given in the late spring semester.
-Students in grade 2 are administered the Case 21 in language arts and mathematics three times per year (beginning, middle, and end).
-Students in grade 2 and 5 are administered the ACTFL Assessment of Performance toward Proficiency in Languages (AAPPL) to evaluate Spanish mastery and track progress from the end of immersion through the end of 5th grade.
+Students in grade 2 and 5 are administered the ACTFL Assessment of Performance toward Proficiency in Languages (AAPPL) to evaluate Spanish mastery and track progress from the end of immersion through the end of fifth grade.